 Just as there are several factors that determine the weight of an adult, there are several factors that determine the average weight of a teenager.
 Gender, build, and age all factor into the equation.
 Because teens' bodies are still developing, the average weight of a teenager can fluctuate quite a bit from one year to the next, finally stabilizing around 18-20 years of age.

-What Is the Average Height and Weight for Teenager?
+What Is the Average Height and Weight for a Teenager?

 Ultimately a healthy weight to height ratio depends on many factors.
-It is not as simple as falling into the appropriate range in the chart below.
+It is not as simple as falling into the appropriate range standard charts.
 What is an appropriate weight will be based on:

 - Percentage of body fat

-A highly physical teen boy with great muscle tone could easily look overweight based on the standard average height and weight chart.
+A highly physical teen boy with great muscle tone could easily weigh higher than average on the standard average height and weight chart.
 This is due largely to the fact that muscle cells weigh more than fat cells.